A small firm that delivers

 One rule.
 Every recommendation we make,

-- Iksha→ships the outcome the client paid for.
+- Iksha→delivers the outcome the client paid for.

-The bench is small on purpose — six engagements a year well, not thirty badly.
+The bench is small on purpose — senior people on every engagement, none of them stretched thin.
 The work that comes out the other end is software with revenue attached, or a strategy with names and dates.

 Six principles.
 They show up in the work.